ritviktyagi/TimeSlot_Booking_App/README.md

 # Running App Link
 https://verlynk-task.vercel.app/
-Paste the above link in the browser to see the running version of the app.
+Paste this link in the browser to see the running version of the app.

 # Getting Started with Create React App